An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Numerical results

 \subsection{A hohlraum problem}

-This section studies a hohlraum problem similar to that studied in \cite{mcclarren2010robust}.
-For this problem, radiation field is coupled to the material energy.
-It is well known that the diffusion approximation fails to capture the correct physics of this type of problem \cite{brunner2002forms, mcclarren2010robust}, making it necessary to simulate the original RTE which has the form \eqref{eq:RTE}.
-Also, in this problem, the material is initially cold and optically thick, and then becomes optically thinner as radiation heats it up.
-The wide range in optical depth presents a challenge to numerical schemes.
+This section studies the hohlraum problem, which is similar to that in \cite{mcclarren2010robust}.
+For this problem, the radiation field is coupled with the material energy.
+It is well known that the diffusion approximation fails to capture the correct physics of this problem \cite{brunner2002forms, mcclarren2010robust}, making it necessary to simulate the original RTE \eqref{eq:RTE}.
+Moreover, in this problem, the material is initially cold and optically thick, and then becomes optically thinner as radiation heats it up.
+The wide range in optical depth presents a challenge to the numerical schemes.
 The layout of the problem is shown in \Cref{fig:hohlraum_coeff}.
-The computation domain is $[0,1]\times[0,1]$, in which the white areas are vacuum with $\sigma_a = 0$.
+The computation domain is $[0,1]\times[0,1]$, where the white areas are vacuum with $\sigma_a = 0$.
 The blue regions in \Cref{fig:hohlraum_coeff} satisfy $\sigma_a = 100 {\rm /T^3 cm^2/g}$, while the density is $1.0 \rm {g/cm^3}$ and the heat capacity $C_v$ is $0.3 \rm {GJ/g/keV}$.
 An isotropic inflow of $1$ keV black body source is incident on the entire left boundary.
-In our computation, we take $\epsilon = 1$, $a = 0.01372 \rm{GJ/cm^3-ke V^4}$ and $c = 29.98 \rm{cm / ns}$.
-We use a $100 \times 100$ mesh in physical space and a $P_N$ method with $M=7$.
-The same filtering techniques as in the last section is applied here.
-As with the previous example, the first order scheme is used for time discretization and a third order WENO reconstruction is used in spatial discretization.
+For the boundary conditions, the Marshak type inflow boundary condition is applied.
+For the left boundary there is an isotropic inflow, and for other boundaries, the outside is treated as vacuum.
+Therefore, there is an outflow of radiation but no inflow in other three boundaries.
+The details of the Marshak type inflow are also proposed in Appendix \ref{app:boundary_condition}.
+In the simulation, the related parameters are set as $\epsilon = 1$, $a = 0.01372 \rm{GJ/cm^3-ke V^4}$ and $c = 29.98 \rm{cm / ns}$.
+The mesh size is $100 \times 100$ in the spatial space and the $P_N$ method with $M = 7$ is utilized.
+The first-order scheme for the time discretization and third-order WENO reconstruction in the spatial discretization is utilized here with the same filtering techniques in the last section.